Joseph McCarthy: "Enemies within"

 McCarthy experienced a meteoric rise in national profile beginning on February 9, 1950, when he gave a Lincoln Day speech to the Republican Women's Club of Wheeling, West Virginia.
-His words in the speech are a matter of some debate, as no audio recording was saved.
+His words in the speech are a matter of some debate, as no audio recording survives.
 However, it is generally agreed that he produced a piece of paper that he claimed contained a list of known Communists working for the State Department.
-McCarthy is usually quoted to have said: "The State Department is infested with communists.
+McCarthy is usually quoted as having said: "The State Department is infested with communists.
 I have here in my hand a list of 205—a list of names that were made known to the Secretary of State as being members of the Communist Party and who nevertheless are still working and shaping policy in the State Department."

 There is some dispute with whether or not McCarthy actually gave the number of people on the list as being "205" or "57".
 In a later telegram to President Truman, and when entering the speech into the Congressional Record, he used the number 57.

 The origin of the number 205 can be traced: in later debates on the Senate floor, McCarthy referred to a 1946 letter that then–Secretary of State James Byrnes sent to Congressman Adolph J. Sabath.
 In that letter, Byrnes said State Department security investigations had resulted in "recommendation against permanent employment" for 284 persons, and that 79 of these had been removed from their jobs; this left 205 still on the State Department's payroll.
 In fact, by the time of McCarthy's speech only about 65 of the employees mentioned in the Byrnes letter were still with the State Department, and all of these had undergone further security checks.

 At the time of McCarthy's speech, communism was a significant concern in the United States.
 This concern was exacerbated by the actions of the Soviet Union in Eastern Europe, the victory of the communists in the Chinese Civil War, the Soviets' development of a nuclear weapon the year before, and by the contemporary controversy surrounding Alger Hiss and the confession of Soviet spy Klaus Fuchs.
 With this background and due to the sensational nature of McCarthy's charge against the State Department, the Wheeling speech soon attracted a flood of press interest in McCarthy's claim.